Web Accessibility in Europe: The Full Compliance Guide

 Full details can be found in the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-Compliance can be a friend
+Compliance Can Be a friend

 Is meeting digital accessibility standards really worth all the effort?
 In short, yes.
 Digital inaccessibility can actually end up costing you more than digital accessibility.
 Today, thanks to available automated solutions, achieving digital accessibility is an affordable and attainable goal for any sized business.
 According to your country’s specific regulations and requirements, you may also be subject to fines, lawsuits, and other penalties if you do not meet the minimum standards.